 Outcome 2.3: Accountability and quality system

 The governing body is accountable for the delivery of quality care and services and maintains oversight of all aspects of the organisation's operations.

-The provider's quality system enables the organisation's performance and continuous improvement.
+The provider's quality system enables and drives continuous improvement of the care and services.